localstack/docs/content/en/references/persistence-mechanism.md

   - /localstack/persistence-mechanism/
 ---

-{{< alert title="Warning" color="warning">}}
+{{< alert title="Note">}}
-Persisted states are only compatible with the specific version of LocalStack that was used to create them.
+Please note that persisted states may not be compatibile across different versions of LocalStack.
-The LocalStack team are actively working on addressing this limitation.
+We are actively working on addressing this limitation in the upcoming releases.
 {{< /alert >}}

 The persistence mechanism is essentially a "pause and resume" feature for your LocalStack application state.